NIRISS Point Spread Functions

 Figure 4 shows the radial profiles for each simulated, over-sampled PSF.
 The radial profiles have been normalized to the value of the peak pixels.

 Figure 5 shows the encircled energy curves for each simulated, over-sampled PSF.
-Numerical values for 50% and 80% encircled energy (the fraction of light contained in a circular aperture) can be found both in Figure 5 and Table 2.
+Numerical values for 50% and 80% encircled energy (the fraction of light contained in a circular aperture) for each simulated PSF, extracted from the center of the pixel, are shown in Figure 5.

 The curves are normalized to the exit pupil in order to account for the CLEARP aperture blocking some of the light on longer wavelength filters.